I saw EA's new game streaming service, and it works

 The company calls it "cloud gaming."

-"It's early days, but not that early," said Ken Moss, EA's technology chief.
+"It's early days," said Ken Moss, EA's technology chief.
 "But not that early."

 Moss ought to know.
 He helped found Microsoft's search team, which later became Bing, and has been involved in large-scale sites and services for more than two decades.
 All that experience comes to bear at EA, where the cloud-gaming project is in its testing phase.